questdb/documentation/operations/backup.md

 We recommend that teams take a database backup when the database write load is at its lowest.
 If the database is under constant write load, a helpful workaround is to ensure that the disk has at least 50% free space.
-The more free space, the safer it is to enter into checkpoint mode.
+The more free space, the safer it is to enter the checkpoint mode.

 ### Determine backup frequency